connervieira/Assassin/USAGE.md

     - This feature uses an internet-based weather information provider to alert the driver when potentially dangerous or important weather conditions are present.
 - Bluetooth alerts
     - Bluetooth alerts are triggered when a Bluetooth device has been detected following for a certain distance.
-    - This alert can be useful to detect Bluetooth trackers, or even to detect the precense of known bad devices using a blacklist.
+    - This alert can be useful to detect Bluetooth trackers, or even to detect the presence of known bad devices using a blacklist.
 - GPS alerts
     - GPS alerts are triggered when potential GPS problems are encountered.
     - Alerts can be configured to trigger under the following situations: